otto-de/api-guidelines/references/http-headers.md

 - CORS (cross-origin resource sharing): https://github.com/otto-ec/ottoapi_guidelines/issues/145
 - Rate Limiting: https://github.com/otto-ec/ottoapi_guidelines/issues/51

+---

 [TODO] support headers that apply to non-HTTP2, since the API Gateway will also support older HTTP versions

+---

+We decided against documenting the `Content-Encoding` header for client requests:

+> Regarding `Content-Encoding` for client requests:
+> Seems somewhat exotic, the main problem is discoverability for the client.
+There is a RFC for [Client-Initiated Content-Encoding](https://tools.ietf.org/html/rfc7694) which also highlights this problem.
+I don't expect a lot of clients and servers to actually support this out of the box.
+I'd recommend to not have this in our v1 guidelines.
+We don't prohibit anyone from using this for a given use case.

+---